-Disability: The corporate approach to digital support through the libraries reaches out into communities and is designed to improve customer digital confidence and competence.
-The service is often aware of individual disabilities, normally because of benefit entitlement, and provides and has access to specialist support around vulnerabilities.
+Disability: The corporate approach to digital support through the libraries reaches out into communities and is disabilities, normally because of benefit entitlement, and provides and has access to specialist support around vulnerabilities.
 The digital rollout will use this information to ensure suitable sensitivity and support.
 Child poverty: For low income families the corporate approach to digital support may extend to identification of digital exclusions in Families, Children and Learning and specific actions as a result.
 The service has direct awareness through its benefit and welfare reform work and the capacity to recognise cases of potential digital exclusion and adapt its individual or collective service accordingly.
 Managing this group as part of the transformation is important to the success of the programme.
 8. Full EIA?
-Not needed at this stage How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
-9. Monitoring and Evaluation The Digital First Team and the Service are discussing how to monitor rollout impact with a view to setting a template for future digital rollouts across other services.
+Not needed at this stage 9.
+Monitoring and Evaluation How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
+The Digital First Team and the Service are discussing how to monitor rollout impact with a view to setting a template for future digital rollouts across other services.
 Might related proposals from other service areas (or other changes) worsen or mitigate impacts from your proposal?
-10. Cumulative impacts The Digital Delivery coincides with a downsizing of the service to reflect reduced caseload because of the introduction of Universal Credit, and to make budget savings.
-This may increase pressure on the capacity to support the transformation particularly if workloads do not decrease at the predicted speed.
-The realisation of a programme of national welfare reforms will also put further pressure on the service.
+1